rkonoplev/dniester/README.md

 ```
 phoebe/
 ├── backend/          ← Spring Boot API (headless core)
-├── frontends/        ← Optional reference frontend templates
+├── frontends/        ← Optional reference frontend implementations
-│   ├── template-angular/
+│   ├── angular/
-│   └── template-nextjs/
+│   └── nextjs/
-└── docs/             ← Documentation: "use our templates or build your own"
+└── docs/             ← Documentation: "use our implementations or build your own"
 ```

 **Benefits:**
 - **Professional Teams**: Use only the API for maximum flexibility.
-- **Startups & Small Teams**: Deploy everything "out of the box" using a provided template.
+- **Startups & Small Teams**: Deploy everything "out of the box" using a provided reference implementation.
-- **No Vendor Lock-in**: You're not tied to our frontend templates, but we provide starting points.
+- **No Vendor Lock-in**: You're not tied to our reference frontends, but we provide them as fully functional starting points.

 ## 🚀 Quick Start